bobandash/synqsell_shopify/README.md

 In this project, I wanted to move beyond theoretical knowledge and acquire hands-on experience using AWS microservices and IaC tools like CloudFormation/AWS SAM.
 When developing AWS Lambda functions, I initially struggled with manually testing if the functions were properly receiving Shopify's webhooks and updating the database.
 Despite my general approach of minimizing automated tests, I initially resorted to writing integration tests to verify function calls, aiming to maximize development efficiency.
 <br />
 <br />
-However,, I later learned about AWS SAM Accelerate and log watch features.
+However, I later learned about AWS SAM Accelerate and log watch features.
 These tools allowed me to sync Lambda function code with my AWS infrastructure in real-time, eliminating the need for frequent deployments or extensive integration testing.
 This hands-on approach, while challenging, provided invaluable insights into cloud-based application development and significantly enhanced my practical skills with AWS services.
 <br />
 <br />
-These are a few of the problems that I faced when developing this app.
-All in all, I learned a tremendous amount developing this project, and I'm excited to further my knowledge of development, cloud computing, system design, and other concepts.
+These are a few problems that I faced when developing this app.
+I learned a tremendous amount developing this project, and I'm excited to further my knowledge of development, cloud computing, system design, and other concepts.

 ## Contributing
 This GitHub repo will host the public version of the MVP/PoC.
 There will be a separate, private repo with new features/changes.
 If you would like to contribute to the live application, please reach out to me at brucehsu1126@gmail.com.
 I would love to work with other developers to build a better platform that helps both manufacturers and retailers sell more products.